Oyinbra/Oyinbra/README.md

 # Hi 👋, I'm Oyinbra

-An Open Source Dev with a passion for developing efficient and effective software solutions.
-I bring my strong analytical and problem-solving skills to the table.
-I am committed to staying up-to-date with the latest industry trends and technologies, and I am eager to apply my skills to new and challenging projects.
+I'm a passionate Open Source Developer with a knack for crafting efficient and effective software solutions.
+My journey through the world of code has honed my strong analytical and problem-solving skills.
+I'm committed to staying at the forefront of industry trends and technologies, ready to apply my skills to tackle new and exciting challenges.

 ## 👤 Personal note

-- 🌱 Currently cultivating my Python skills 🐍
+- 🌱 Currently, I'm nurturing my Python skills 🐍, constantly seeking new horizons and ways to enhance my craft.
-- 💬 Feel free to chat with me about Linux, Lua scripting, and crafting the ultimate Neovim workspace 💻
+- 🎶 Music is the rhythm of my life.
+Whether it's exploring new genres or jamming on my own, I find solace and motivation in the melodies that surround us.
 - ⚡ Fun fact: I'm an avid football fan ⚽, a movie buff 🍿, and I enjoy diving deep into the heart of Linux systems 🐧
-- 🔧 Passionate about open source development and created a Neovim application for efficient coding in the Linux/MacOS Terminal.
-- 📝 Working diligently on my blog, covering Linux, software engineering, finance, economics, and the exciting world of cryptocurrencies 💡

-## 🤹🏾 Skills
+## 💻 Tech Stack

 <div align="center">